LFSCamargo/tunnel/my-website/docs/advanced.md

 export default User;
 ```

-## Persistance and Hydration
+## Persistence and Hydration

-Now let's modify our root component to persist the Characters store only and keep the User store with the initialState values
+Modify the root component to persist the `Characters` store only, while keeping the `User` store with the `initialState` value

 ```jsx
 import React from 'react';